 Boryeong Mud Festival

 Boryeong Mud Festival takes place between July 17-27.
 It is one of South Korea’s most popular summer festivals.
-Many international travelers come to South Korea just for this festival which takes place in Boryeong (a few hours south of Seoul).
-It is near Daecheon Beach which is known for its nutrient-rich mud that offers a variety of health benefits for the skin.
-There are many activities you can do at the mud festival such as rides, sports, arts and crafts, and skin therapy.
+Many international travelers come to South Korea just for this festival in Boryeong (a few hours south of Seoul).
+It is near Daecheon Beach, known for its nutrient-rich mud that offers a variety of health benefits for the skin.
+You can do many activities at the mud festival, such as rides, sports, arts and crafts, and skin therapy.
 Don’t forget to check out live Kpop performances and EDM music at the Mud-M event.

 Address: 897-15, Daehae-ro, Boryeong-si, Chungcheongnam-do